Aegiq/lightworks/README.md

 Python 3.10+ is required.

-Note: Currently package is not hosted on pypi, this will be added once general 1.0 release is ready.
+Currently the package is not hosted on pypi, this will be added once general 1.0 release is ready.
 For now, installation can be achieved with:

 ```concole
 pip install git+https://github.com/Aegiq/lightworks